A Workflow Was Productive, but Too Fragile to Scale

 They do this not because they are careless, but because they are adaptive.

-A capable small group can compensate for missing design through:
+A capable small group can compensate for missing design through fast clarification, mutual familiarity, informal exception handling, tacit calibration, and trust-based coordination.

 This is one reason why a workflow may feel smooth in its original environment.